23 Best Things to Do in Isla Mujeres Mexico in 2025

 Isla Mujeres is a popular tourist destination in Mexico, and souvenir shopping is one of the main things to do on the island.

-There are many souvenir shops along the main road in downtown Isla Mujeres known as Avenida Miguel Hidalgo selling all kinds of souvenirs, from t-shirts and hats to handcrafted goods and local snacks.
+There are many souvenir shops along the main road in downtown Isla Mujeres known as Avenida Miguel Hidalgo selling all kinds of souvenirs, from t-shirts and hats to handcrafted goods, leather products, and jewelry.

-Prices vary depending on the item, but you can usually find good deals if you shop around.
+Isla Mujeres shopping prices vary depending on the item, but you can usually find good deals if you shop around.
+And don’t be afraid to bargain!

 Some of the most popular souvenirs to buy in Isla Mujeres are handmade items such as pottery, straw baskets, and textiles.

-Isla Mujeres is world-renowned for its scuba diving, and the island is home to some of the best dive sites in the world, with crystal clear waters and an abundance of marine life.
+Isla Mujeres is also popular for its scuba diving, and the island is home to some amazing dive sites with crystal clear waters and an abundance of marine life.

 10. Take a Day Trip to Isla Contoy